mike1234-pixel/city-walks/README.md

 ## dataApi.js (Walks and Page data)

 The dataApi contains get routes for **/walks** and **/cities** which send the respective collections to the client.

+## Future Improvements

+- Add Open Authentication for user registration/login for Google and the main social sites.